mdespuits/validates_formatting_of/README.markdown

 # validates_formatting_of [![Build Status](https://secure.travis-ci.org/mattdbridges/validates_formatting_of.png)](http://travis-ci.org/mattdbridges/validates_formatting_of)

-The *validates_formatting_of" gem addess several convenient methods to validating things such as emails, urls, and phones in a Rails application.
+The `validates_formatting_of` gem addess several convenient methods to validating things such as emails, urls, and phones in a Rails application.

 # Installation

-To install *validates_formatting_of*, add the following to your `Gemfile`:
+To install `validates_formatting_of`, add the following to your `Gemfile`:

     gem 'validates_formatting_of'